anakic/querystorm-docs/docs/Querying/CSharp.md

 > Adding NuGet packages (1) and library references (2).

-After adding the references to the project, the project needs to be built in order for the script to see the changes.
+After adding the references to the project, the project needs to be built for the script to see the changes.

 ## Referencing project code